raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - You can still create network policies even if they are not applied but your network provider

 # Storage

+## Container Runtime Interface(CRI)
+- The container runtime interface is a standard that defines how an orchestration solution like k8s would communicate with container run times like Docker.
+-If any new container runtime interface is developed, they can simply follow the CRI standards.

+## Container Networking Interface(CNI)
+- The container networking interface was introduced, to extend support for different networking solutions

+## Container Storage Interface(CSI)
+- The container storage interface was developed to support multiple storage solutions
+- It allows any container orchestration tool to work with any storage vendor(Amazon EBS)

 ## Volumes in Kubernetes
 - Docker containers do not have persistent storage by default